 You usually need a BEng or MEng degree in civil or structural engineering.

 The entry requirements for a degree is usually 4-5 Highers.
-English, Maths and Physics or Engineering Science may be required.
+Maths and Physics or Engineering Science may be required, plus National 5 English.

 There are Higher National Certificate (HNC) and Higher National Diploma (HND) courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.